Is it possible to have a tick infestation in your home?

 Question: Is it possible to have a tick infestation in your home?
 My dogs have ticks despite being on monthly flea and tick medication.
 We have also noticed some ticks occasionally in bed, but nowhere else in the house, other than on the dogs.

-Question: Very much depends on what tick (species) you are finding on the dog … see the descriptions below.
+Answer: Very much depends on what tick (species) you are finding on the dog … see the descriptions below.

 Ticks in the house can create some concern, but there is little chance that they will live there.
 Ticks brought into the house on pets or people’s pants may drop off and crawl around for a time.
 They may be looking for a suitable host to take a blood meal.
 After they feed they will drop off and shed their skin to develop to the next stage.
 The final stage for females is the egg-laying stage, and they usually prefer to lay eggs on the soil surface.